foreverphoenix/the-phoenix-flavour/content/skyrim-se/sss/builds/argonian-agent.md

 * **Poison Damage:** *Deals 4 Poison Damage per second for 10 seconds.*
 * **Paralyze:** *Living targets up to level 40 have a 25% chance to be paralyzed for 10 seconds.*

- Your weapon is just a vessle for your poisons so you'll definitely want to make your stab victim more susceptible to whatever you laced it with.
+Your weapon is just a vessel for your poisons so you'll definitely want to make your stab victim more susceptible to whatever you laced it with.
 Extra Poison doesn't hurt (you) but it doesn't benefit from perks.
 Lastly, paralysis can prevent a counter attack while the Poison does its work.

 #### Head